 For example, if you are focusing on a flipchart, turn off the projected slides.
 Or, if you are using slides, do not have too much writing on each slide and ideally, you should have one concept per slide.

-If you are using PowerPoint, you can use animations, so you reveal only one idea at the time on the same slide.
+If you are using PowerPoint, you can use animations, so you reveal only one idea at a time on the same slide.
 However, keep animations simple and avoid jazzy effects such as flashing and bouncing, as these are too distracting and can be irritating for many people.

 9. Keep the Learning Relevant and Make It Useful

-As mentioned in lesson 1, adult learners are motivated to learn things that they perceive as useful and relevant to their lives.
+As mentioned in Lesson 1, adult learners are motivated to learn things that they perceive as useful and relevant to their lives.
 As a result, they will remember such information better.

 You can use metaphors and analogies to connect new information to what is relevant to them.

 10. Ask Open-Ended Questions

 Asking open-ended questions is one of the most successful techniques not only to check if learners understood but also to help them reflect on their learning.

 Questions should be easy enough for everyone to be able to give an answer but open so that it can stretch everyone.

 I hope you found this lesson useful.
 Tomorrow, we will talk about feedback.
 How do you give effective feedback to your participants?
 Also, how you gather useful feedback from them about your teaching?